sperrgebiet/FS19_VehicleExplorer/README.md

 As a workaround you just have to move any vehicle a position up or down, then a reshuffle is triggered and the list is rendered properly again.

 ### Incompatible Mods
-* SpeedControl
+* ~~SpeedControl~~
-  * Actually both work fine side by side.
+  * ~~Actually both work fine side by side.
 There is just a keybinding overlap.
-So you've to set new keybindings through the game menu for Key 1, Key 2, Key NumPad Plus, Key NumPad Minus
+So you've to set new keybindings through the game menu for Key 1, Key 2, Key NumPad Plus, Key NumPad Minus~~
+  * Changed the default keybinding.
+So there is no overlap anymore.

 ## Default Keybinding
-KeyPad 0 -> Show/hide vehicle list
+LAlt + v -> Show/hide vehicle list
-KeyPad Minus -> Show/hide config menu
+LAlt + KeyPad Minus -> Show/hide config menu
 KeyPad Enter -> Enter vehicle
-KeyPad Plus -> Toggle parking
+LAlt + p -> Toggle parking
-KeyPad 5 -> Select item (for moving the vehicle) or to change values in the config KeyPad 8 -> Move up in the list/config
+LAlt + KeyPad 5 -> Select item (for moving the vehicle) or to change values in the config LAlt + KeyPad 8 -> Move up in the list/config
-KeyPad 2 -> Move down in the list/config
+LAlt + KeyPad 2 -> Move down in the list/config
-1 -> Move up fast in the list/config
+LAlt + 1 -> Move up fast in the list/config
-2 -> Move down fast in the list/config
+LAlt + 2 -> Move down fast in the list/config
 LAlt + R -> Repair vehicle incl. implements

 Mouse Left: Enter vehicle